Prevention – Creating Buy-In

 Security staff have many responsibilities that already coincide with IPM practices.

-• As vigilant gatekeepers, they are likely to be the first people to notice abnormal environmental conditions, unusual activities, food and drink in collection areas, day or nighttime pest activities, and keeping doors secure and closed.
+• They are likely to be the first people to notice abnormal environmental conditions, unusual activities, food and drink in collection areas, day or nighttime pest activities, and keeping doors secure and closed.

-• Their role is to alert visitors and staff to fumigation alarms tied to security system alarm panel, freezer alarms.
+• Their role is to alert visitors and staff to alarms tied to the security system, fire system, and other systems such as freezer alarms, etc.

-How can we help Security personnel help us?
+How can we help Security staff help us?

-• Provide materials for them to collect pests, such as resealable plastic bags, small lidded jars, markers.
+• Provide materials for them to collect pests.

 • Keep your expectations reasonable.

-• Provide training packages showing what staff can do to uphold an effective IPM program with explanations and examples of repercussions if actions are not effective.
+• Provide training showing what staff can do to uphold an effective IPM program.

 How do we help those who work with museum collections help us?

-• Provide training packages showing what staff can do to uphold an effective IPM program with explanations and examples of repercussions if actions are not effective.
+• Provide training showing what staff can do to uphold an effective IPM program.

 • Keep your expectations reasonable.